+44 (0) 1756 792300

 Hackable workspace – empowering teams to create their own work environment

 A hackable workspace is a workspace that can be easily customised and adapted to fit the specific needs and preferences of your team.
-This type of workspace allows you to create an environment that is tailored to your work style, and can increase productivity, encourge creativity, and facilitate interaction.
+This type of workspace allows teams to create an environment tailored to their working style, and can increase productivity, encourge creativity, and facilitate interaction.

-What are the benefits of moving things around?
+What are the benefits of freestanding office partitions?

 Motivation and comfort

-If you work from home, you are in an environment of their own making.
-You have chosen furniture, colour scheme, and lighting levels to create an ambiance that allows you to feel comfortable.
-Similarly, mobile devices mean you can choose location, whether that is on the sofa, at a table or desk, standing up and moving around, or even outside.
+Staff who work from home are in an environment of their own making, with their own furniture, colour scheme, and lighting levels.
+Similarly, mobile devices mean they can choose location, whether that is on the sofa, at a table or desk, standing up and moving around, or even outside.

-By customising your workspace to fit your needs and preferences, you can create an environment that supports your work style and helps you stay focused and motivated.
-Additionally, it can help reduce stress and fatigue, as you are able to adjust your surroundings to promote relaxation and comfort.
+Using flexible design and furniture in the workplace allows teams to fit their needs and preferences, creating an environment that supports their preferred working style and helps them stay focused and motivated.
+Additionally, it can help reduce stress and fatigue, as surroundings adjust to promote relaxation and comfort.

 If you are in the office, you want to make the most of time with your team, in an environment to enable and encourage people to come together.